Luciano Berio

-Luciano Berio (24 October 1925 – 27 May 2003) was an Italian composer noted for his experimental work (in particular his 1968 composition Sinfonia and his series of virtuosic solo pieces titled Sequenza), and for his pioneering work in electronic music.
+Luciano Berio (24 October 1925 – 27 May 2003) was an Italian composer noted for his experimental work (in particular Sequenza, his series of solo pieces using extended techniques, and his 1968 orchestral composition Sinfonia) and for his pioneering work in electronic music.
 His early work was influenced by Igor Stravinsky and experiments with serial and electronic techniques, while his later works explore indeterminacy and the use of spoken texts as the basic material for composition.

 Life and career

 Berio was born in Oneglia (now part of Imperia), on the Ligurian coast of Italy on 24 October 1925.
 He was taught piano by his father and grandfather, who were both organists.
 During World War II he was conscripted into the army, but on his first day, he injured his hand while learning how a gun worked and spent three months in a military hospital.

 After the war, unable to continue studying the piano because of his injured hand, he instead focused on composition.
 He studied at the Milan Conservatory, counterpoint with Giulio Cesare Paribeni and from 1948 composition with Giorgio Federico Ghedini.
 He was exposed to the music of Bartók, Hindemith, Stravinsky and the Second Viennese School.
 In 1947, he had the first public performance of one of his works, a suite for piano.
 Berio made a living at this time by conducting at small opera houses and accompanying singing classes, and it was in doing this that he met the American mezzo-soprano Cathy Berberian who studied for a scholarship; they married in 1950, shortly after graduating; they divorced in 1964.
 Berio wrote a number of pieces that exploited her distinctive voice.